 Thank you for your interest.
 Please note that MOI Global is closed to new members at this time.
 If you would like to join the waiting list, complete the following form:

 About the instructor:

 Rohit Chauhan is an Engineer / MBA with 20+ years of experience in different functions in large corporations in India and abroad.
 Rohit was introduced to the Investment world in the mid-90s when he started managing his family’s Finances.
 He learnt the basics by reading financial newspapers and books, and from his mistakes in the early days.
 Rohit’s approach towards investing changed when he came across the book ‘The Warren Buffett Way’.
 He got interested in Value Investing and started reading books from legendary investors like Benjamin Graham, Philip Fisher and other greats in this field.
 Their teachings have formed the bedrock of his investment philosophy.
 Over the years, Rohit has also learnt to apply the behavioural aspects of investing to his process.
-Rohit has followed the ‘Value Investing’ philosophy for the last 15+ years in managing money for himself and others who have entrusted their capital to him.
-Rohit has been sharing his thoughts on value investing through his blog valueinvestorindia.blogspot.com for the last 10+ years.
+Rohit has followed the ‘Value Investing’ philosophy for the last 15+ years in managing his capital.